savvasch1/Wealthfolio_Vanguard_Parser/readme.md

 # Vanguard Transactions Converter

-A small Tkinter desktop app that converts Vanguard transaction exports into normalized CSV files.
+A small Tkinter desktop app that converts Vanguard transaction exports into normalized CSV files that can be imported directly to Wealthfolio.

 ## What it does